-Research suggests that academic success is a significant factor in reducing and preventing juvenile crime.
-In addition, studies suggest that adolescents are at a higher risk of being a victim of crime or committing a criminal act on a school day between 3:00 p.m. and 6:00 p.m.
+Research studies and reports suggest that academic success is a significant factor in reducing and preventing juvenile crime.
+In addition, national research shows that adolescents are at a higher risk of being a victim of crime or committing a criminal act between 3:00 p.m. and 6:00 p.m. on a school day than at any other time.
+A multi-disciplinary task force consisting of city officials, school district personnel, and related service providers, conducted extensive research and developed a coordinated program for schools throughout the city.
+These schools have documented juvenile crime problems.
+The After School Program provides activities during the peak hours of juvenile criminal activity in an effort to prevent crime and provide an alternative safe environment.

 Four independent school districts receive funding in support of after school programs including Fort Worth, Crowley, Keller, and White Settlement.
 These programs include academic activities, sports, recreation, and community service.
-In FY20, funding was provided to further develop and sustain the Fort Worth Police Athletic League through sports, mentorship programs, and an Academic Excellence partnership with FWISD.
+In FY20, this program also includes funding to further develop and sustain the Fort Worth Police Athletic League through its sports and mentorship programs as well as its Academic Excellence partnership with FWISD.